RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/pracs_1.md

-# Pracs 1
+# Practicals

-It is best to do things practically... you get error messages that engrain into you some PTSD.
+This chapter will take you through the process of writing a no-std program.
+We will try our very best to do things in a procedural manner...step by step... handling each error slowly.

+If you do not wish to go through this chapter in a stepwise fashion, you can find the complete no-std template [here](undone)

 ## Step 1: Disabling the Std library